hotwax/oms-documentation/krewe/Flows/Inventory/KitProducts.md

 # Kit Products

 The Bundles app checks inventory levels at 10-minute intervals, reducing inventory for kit products if individual item inventory decreases.
-Kit product has no inventory of its own.
-Like NetSuite , the inventory calculations are based on the lowest common denominator between all individual components.
+Kit products have no physical inventory of their own, like NetSuite, the inventory calculations are based on the lowest common denominator between all individual components.

 For multi-location inventory calculations, a kit products avaialbity is determined by the lowest common denominator of the kit comopnent inventory avaiable by facility.
 The computed inventory of a kit product at each facility is then summed to produce the final sellable inventory number.